Welcome to Year 5

 Maths:

-This half term, we will be focussing on Place Value, Addition and Subtraction and Multiplication and Division..
-In the second half of the term, children will continue to focus on Multiplication and Division, followed by Fractions..
+This half term, we will be focussing on Number, including Multiplication and Division, Fractions, Decimals and Percentages.
+In the second half term, we will be focussing on Measurement: Perimeter and Area; Statistics and Geometry: Properties of Shape.
 All lessons will focus on Maths mastery following the White Rose scheme.
-Maths Fluency will take place every day for 10 minutes.
+Maths Fluency will take place every day for 10 minutes following the KS2 Mastering Number scheme.

 Science:

-In Science, we will be learning all about Forces and the children will have opportunities to carry out a range of investigations.
-Following this, the children will learn about Earth and Space.
+In Science, we will be learning all about Materials and Mixtures in the first half term, followed by Reversible and Irreversible Changes.
+The children will have opportunities to carry out a range of investigations including melting, cooling and mixing different solids and liquids.

 Humanities:

-This half term, in History, we will be learning all about Plague, Pox and Antibiotics and answering the question: How has medicine changed over time in Britain?
-In the second half of the term, in Geography, we will be learning about Desert Lands and answering the question: What is a desert?
+This half term, in History, we will be learning all about Medieval Coventry and answering the question: Why was Coventry of strategic importance during medieval times?
+In the second half of the term, in Geography, we will be learning about Italy and answering the question: Why is Italy a major European country?

 Computing:

-Using Purple Mash, the children will learn how to code and create spreadsheets.
+Using Purple Mash, the children will create their own databases; learn about online safety and create their very own game.

 French:

-This term, the children will be studying the following topics: buildings on the high street, directions, connectives and adjectives, asking where places are and Christmas.
+This term, the children will be studying the following topics: days of the week, months of the year, sports and hobbies, fruit and food items.

 Music:

-Using Charanga, the children's learning will focus on the song Livin' On A Prayer and then Classroom Jazz 1.
+Using Charanga, the children's learning will focus on the songs Make You Feel My Love and The Fresh Prince of Bel-Air.
 They will have many opportunities to listen to and appraise music, as well as study lyrics and rhythm.

 R.S.H.E.